massive-oss/mcover/README.md

 OSX: Use the build.sh bash script (osx only)
 Windows: Manually run steps within build.sh

-Note: Some coverage tests will fail with munit `-coverage` flag on Windows due to complexity of running coverage on itself
+> Note: Make sure to set the dev path of mcover to /src before running tests (it's a bit tricky running code coverage on itself!)